PiToCo404/Advanced-Faucet-Automation/README.md

 Click Rektcaptcha extension icon and enable auto open and auto solve Close the browser window and press enter on the console to save changes

-Run start.bat again, type n then enter, chopse how many faucets you wish to collect at once (default is 19)
+Run start.bat again, type n then enter, choose how many faucets you wish to collect at once (default is 19)

 # Download